 It's just coffee!
 The elders drink it to their 80's, and nothing happens to them, by far.
 But I was dependent on it.
 After a meal, there seems to be a bell ringing, hounding me to fill my cup for a hearty drink, which helped me get by since college.
 It became my gasoline.
 Everything productive or non-sense, witnessed by many cups of coffee, even my debut music release.

 I noticed in the last years or so, I tend to get a headache just because I missed a cup of coffee!
 One drink would cure me.

 My bile or brain ruled it all, lashing its side-effects in faint call of dependency, day by day, a hypnotic routine to fill my cup with this sweet concoction of the ancient ages.
-It's obviously an essential fuel to my productivity.
+It's an essential fuel to my productivity.

 Why was my sibling not drinking it at all?
 She can manage the day without it, unlike me.
-It's a subtle slavery!
+It's subtle slavery!